| Along US 93, 7.5 miles north of Beatty |

 Signed: No

 Notes: No, this isn't a typo.
-The State Historical Preservation Office catalogs this marker as [58], but they also failed to update the marker as it appears on the plaque: "State Historical Marker 57."
-[57] is actually 150 miles to the east in Lincoln County.
-This was also one of thirty markers that was re-vamped in 2015 in celebration of "Battle Born, 150th: A State Sesquicentennial" (as evident by the campaign's logo on the plaque).
+The State Historical Preservation Office catalogs this as Marker 58, but they also failed to update it as it appears on the plaque: "State Historical Marker 57."
+Marker 57 is actually 150 miles to the east in Lincoln County!
+I know, a bit confusing.
+(Imagine the confusion ten-fold with having to code for this website!)

 Exact Description: